2lab-ai/rubber-duck-mcp/README.md

 But typical usage is to **let your AI run it via MCP**.
 Just add it with the MCP command above and tell the AI: “Use the `rubber-duck` MCP server freely.”
 No need to start it yourself.

-If a fresh release was just cut and npm hasn’t caught up yet, use `scripts/npx-wait.sh` to poll the registry (10s interval, 10m timeout) and then run the new version automatically:
+If a fresh release was just cut, use `scripts/npx-wait.sh` to poll both npm (for the version) and GitHub (for the release asset) every 10s (timeout 10m), then run the new version automatically:

 ```bash
 scripts/npx-wait.sh        # uses version from npm/package.json